neo-project/neo-express/docs/quickstart.md

 <!-- markdownlint-enable -->
-# NEO Toolkit for .NET Early Access Preview Quickstart
+# Neo Toolkit for .NET Early Access Preview Quickstart

 Note, this quickstart has only been tested on Windows 10 and Ubuntu 18.04.